-At length, a prince of royal blood, Lupardus hight, arose and stood "Before the throne: "My Liege," quoth he, Forget thy grief, and list to me! -Art thou not King of all the land, Bows not each chief at thy command?" -"E'en for that cause," cried Mobel, "I Of shame and grief am like to die, By Rennard fopp'd, that traitor base, I've plunged in misery and disgrace My dearest friends - stout Isegrim, And Sruns too, I've wrong'd through him, Who now in prison vainly vent, In smother'd groans their discontent.
-Woe worth the day in which my queen, That flagrant traitor sought to screen! - But now repentance comes too late, And nought can aid me in my strait."
+At length, a prince of royal blood, fupardus hight, arose and stood "Before the throne: "My Licge," quoth he, Forget thy grief, and list to me! -Art thou not King of all the land, "E'en for that cause," cried Mobel, "I Of shame and grief am like to die, By Regnard fopp'd, that traitor base, I've plunged in misery and disgrace My dearest friends - stout Iscarim, And Gruns too, I've wrong'd through him, Who now in prison vainly vent, In smother'd groans their discontent.
+Woe worth the day in which my queen, That flagrant traitor sought to screen! ----But now repentance comes too late, And nought can aid me in my strait."

-Replied the Leopard: "Mighty Lord,

-Thy power can still redress afford,

-Etlin hath own'd himself to be

-An actor in this tragedy,

-So give him, with his race for aye,

-The captives' losses to repay. -

-That done, to seek the Fox we'll go,

-And if we catch him, short I trow,

-Will be his shrift, on the next tree

-He'll pay for all his villany; -

-For should he come to speech again,

-Once more his freedom he'd obtain."

-With lighten'd heart, King trobal hears -

-Bids him release the captive peers,

-And straightway, to proclaim aloud,
+Replied the Leopard: "Mighty Lord, Thy power can still redress afford, Gettin hath own'd himself to be An actor in this tragedy, So give him, with his race for aye, The captives' losses to repay. - That done, to seek the Fox we'll go, And if we catch him, short I trow, Will be his shrift, on the next tree He'll pay for all his villany; - For should he come to speech again, Once more his freedom he'd obtain."
+With lighten'd heart, King Robet hears - Bids him release the captive peers, And straightway, to proclaim aloud, y>+

-Both to the courtiers and the crowd,

-That Requard was accurst and bann'd,

-As traitor to the King and land;

-And that the Bear and Wolf again,

-With honour join'd the royal train.
+Both to the courtiers and the crowd, That Regnard was accurst and bann'd, As traitor to the King and land; - And that the Bear and Wolf again, With honour join'd the royal train.

-Lupardus hasten'd forth with glee,

-To set the noble captives free,

-And cried: "Good friends, no longer fear! -

-Your innocence is now made clear: -

-The King regrets your sad disgraces,

-Restores you to your former places,
+Supardus hasten'd forth with glee, To set the noble captives free, And cried: "Good friends, no longer fear! - Your innocence is now made clear: - The King regrets your sad disgraces, Restores you to your former places,

-Your honours, and your lands: -

-Nay, better to redress your wrongs,

-Bellin the Ram, with all his sons,

-Henceforth, to be your lawful prey; -
+Your honours, and your lands: - Nay, better to redress your wrongs, 6cllin the Ram, with all his sons, He gives you, from the present day Henceforth, to be your lawful prey; -

 Such are his high commands.

-Yet more, his ample grace to show,

-He gives Requard, your hateful foe,
+Yet more, his ample grace to show, He gives Regnard, your hateful foe,

-Unto your vengeance dread; -

-His race, for ever and for aye,